 - Teachers who are interested in learning new ways to engage students in analytical thinking and problem solving skills where traditional methods have failed.

 - Teachers who want to teach “at risk” and credit deficient students using hands-on activities and project-based methods in STEM subjects to close the achievement gap.

 - Teachers who want to teach “gifted” students to excel in math with hands-on activities and project-based methods.

 - Teachers who are looking to increase their use of computers and robotics as a teaching and learning tool.

 - Teachers who are interested in providing their students with 21st Century career skills.

 - Afterschool teachers and paraeducators who are interested in providing their students with hands-on STEM related activities.

 - Teachers interested in advising students on participating in the RoboPlay competitions.

 - Through a set of interactive computing and applied problem solving activities in a C/C++ interpreter Ch, students will gain a better understanding of abstract math concepts and their applications

-- Students will learn the fundamentals of computing and robotics, underlying working principles of computing, robotics, engineering, and computer programming for problem solving.
+- Students will learn the fundamentals of computing and robotics, underlying working principles of computing, robotics, engineering,3D design/printing, and computer programming for problem solving.

-- Registration covers instruction, supplementary textbooks, teaching materials, software licenses for teaching, morning beverage, lunch, UC Davis C-STEM Center support for implementation of the program, and one modular robot iMobot.
+- Registration covers instruction, supplementary textbooks, teaching materials, software licenses for teaching, morning beverage, lunch, UC Davis C-STEM Center support for implementation of the program.

-- A laptop running Windows is necessary during the training.
-Mac OS X support is coming soon.
+- A laptop running either Windows or Mac OS X is necessary during the training

 - 16 Professional Development Credit hours upon training completion for teachers in Yolo County (Sacramento and other counties pending).